nuscien/science/docs/text/chat/README.md

 Some of these are read-only after initializing.

-To extend the message, use property `MessageType` as the identifier of the message type, and set struct data into property `Info` for presenting and background states.
+To extend the message, use property `MessageType` as the identifier of the message type, and set struct data into property `Data` for presenting and background states.

 All `ExtendedChatMessage` instances should belong to an `ExtendedChatConversation` instance.
 The conversation is about all messages with the same participators and a topic thread.